This page was generated from docs/examples/ftir_functions/PyIRoGlass_Functions.ipynb. Interactive online version: Binder badge.

 Set paths to data

-CHEMTHICK_PATH = 'ChemThick.csv'
+chemistry_thickness_path = 'ChemThick.csv'

-Load composition and thickness data
+Load chemistry and thickness data

-loader = pig.SampleDataLoader(chemistry_thickness_path=CHEMTHICK_PATH)
+loader = pig.SampleDataLoader(chemistry_thickness_path=chemistry_thickness_path)

 chemistry, thickness = loader.load_chemistry_thickness()

-Display the dataframe of glass compositions
+Display chemistry, the DataFrame of glass compositions.

 chemistry